 Bakken aan de Bar, by IJf Blokker

 'Bakken Aan De Bar'.
 Translation: Man: 'I've been on holiday to France six times now and every time my wife gets pregnant." - Other man: "Why don't you travel to another country?" - Man: "No, from now on I think I'll take her with me."

 IJf Blokker is a Dutch comedian, TV host, singer and percussionist.
-In his home country he is best remembered as the comedic TV character Barend Servet, who originated in a series of satirical but highly controversial shows created by Wim T. Schippers, Gied Jaspars, Ruud van Hemert and Wim van der Linden.
+In his home country, he is best remembered as the comedic character Barend Servet, who originated in a series of satirical but highly controversial TV shows created by Wim T. Schippers, Gied Jaspars, Ruud van Hemert and Wim van der Linden.
 At the height of the TV series' notoriety, Blokker published various newspaper gag comics, like 'Bakken aan de Bar' (1978), 'Piraat Platzak' and 'Joep', for which his TV companion Harry Touw wrote the scripts.
+In the late 2010s, Blokker also made the webcomic 'De Bourgondiërs'.

 Early life

-IJf Blokker was born in 1930 in Den Helder in the northern Dutch province North Holland.
-As a child he loved the comic strip 'Gijsje Goochem' (1930-1941, 1950-1953) by Jacobus Grosman.
-Yet originally he seemed more destined to become a musician.
+IJf Blokker was born in 1930 in the naval city of Den Helder in the northern Dutch province of North Holland.
+As a child, he loved the comic strip 'Gijsje Goochem' by Jacobus Grosman, but he originally seemed more destined to become a musician.
 He studied percussion at the Muziekschool in Amsterdam and drummed in various Dutch and German classical orchestras.
-He shared his insights with other aspiring artists.
-One of them was Jan Keizer, who later became the lead singer of the Dutch band BZN.
+He spent six years with the Sleeswijk Revue and three years in the accompanying orchestra of Ted de Braak.
+As a teacher, he shared his insights with other aspiring artists.
+One of them was Jan Keizer, the future lead singer of the Dutch band BZN.

+Bakken aan de Bar, by IJf Blokker